Skip to main content

 Research on chronotypes (your natural sleep-wake tendency) shows that forcing yourself into an unnaturally early schedule can backfire.
 Morning people (larks) peak early; evening people (owls) peak later.
 Working against your chronotype increases stress and reduces cognitive performance.

-The Willpower Reservoir
+What is The Willpower Reservoir?

 Psychologist Roy Baumeister's research on ego depletion suggests that willpower functions like a muscle—it fatigues with use.
 Mornings, before decision fatigue accumulates, may offer a "willpower dividend."